 - All fields in National Currency and in EURO must be filled in. - Please do not forget to fill in the exchange rate. - For non-profit organisations, no profit can be accepted.
 For other organisations, the profit shall not exceed 8% of the Total Company Cost shown on line 8, which excludes the base value of 3.5b.
-Subcontractor prices are not considered to be own company cost and, being already inclusive of profit, are shown on line 13 of the PSS A2 (Issue 5). - Overheads on procurements and labour rates are intended to cover admin costs and general office supplies and overheads.
+Subcontractor prices are not considered to be own company cost and, being already inclusive of profit, are shown on line 13 of the PSS A2 (Issue 5). - Final presentation shall take place at the Agency's premises.
+The cost of attendance/participation to conferences can only be covered if it is directly pertinent to the work being proposed, and shall be justified. - Overheads on procurements and labour rates are intended to cover admin costs and general office supplies and overheads.